 When we stayed in Gallura earlier this year, which is situated in the north of Sardinia, we were hard-pressed to tear the kids away from the region’s famous white sandy beaches and turquoise blue waters.
 The children loved paddling on the shoreline, playing games on the beach and devouring as much gelato as we would allow them to.

-Family Holidays in Sardinia
+Sardinia Family Holidays

 But as much as Sardinia’s beaches are a huge draw to sun seekers and families, the Italian island has much to offer away from the sparkling coastline and rugged rock faces.